 Go to one of the Babase administrators (Jake or Niki) and ask for access.
 They will make you a username, so pick out the username you'd like.
 In addition, although it is not necessary, it can be useful to have a Unix account on papio depending on what type of work you will be doing.
-Ryan Hardy is the only one that can do this.
-Ask Jake or Niki to put you in touch with him.
+Jake can do this for you.

 Yes, there are a lot of logins to keep track of.
 Each person has a login to the database, and possibly a Unix login on Papio, a login on this wiki, and an email address and password used to sign up for the mailing lists.
 All of these are different logins, with, possibly but not necessarily, different usernames and different passwords.

 Tell Your Browser Papio Is Not Evil

-When you attempt to use Babase you will often find that "The computer advises me to cancel everything and not to proceed with Babase."
+When you attempt to use Babase you may find that "The computer advises me to cancel everything and not to proceed with Babase."

 Ignore the warnings.
 The browser is warning you that Babase has not paid to have its identity verified.
 Tell your browser to ignore the problem, forever.